Exchange Server PowerShell (Exchange Management Shell)

-However, we recommend that you install the Exchange management tools (which includes the Exchange Management Shell) on any computer that you use to extensively manage Exchange Server.
-Without the Exchange management tools installed, you need to connect to the remote Exchange server manually, and you don't have access to the additional capabilities that the Exchange management tools provide.
+However, we recommend that you install the Exchange management tools (which includes the Exchange Management Shell) on any computer that you use to frequently manage Exchange Server.
+Without the Exchange management tools installed, you need to manually connect to the remote Exchange server, and you don't have access to the additional capabilities that the Exchange management tools provide.

 For more information about connecting to Exchange servers without the Exchange management tools installed, see Connect to Exchange servers using remote PowerShell.

-How Exchange Management Shell works on Edge Transport servers
+How the Exchange Management Shell works on Edge Transport servers

 On Edge Transport servers, the Exchange Management Shell works differently.
 You typically deploy Edge Transport servers in your perimeter network, either as stand-alone servers or as members of a perimeter Active Directory domain.

-When you click the Exchange Management Shell shortcut on an Exchange Edge Transport server, the local instance of Windows PowerShell creates a local PowerShell session for you to use.
+When you select the Exchange Management Shell shortcut on an Exchange Edge Transport server, the local instance of Windows PowerShell creates a local PowerShell session for you to use.

 Edge Transport servers don't use management roles or management role groups to control permissions.
 The local Administrators group controls who can configure the Exchange features on the local server.